RQ

 Wet rooms are increasingly popular, especially for smaller spaces where a shower enclosure feels cramped.

 Important: Wet rooms on upper floors require careful waterproofing.
 A leak from a first-floor wet room can cause catastrophic damage to the ceiling below.
-Use a specialist installer, not a general plumber.
+Use a specialist installer - look for a TrustMark-registered bathroom fitter - not a general plumber.

 What Drives Costs Up